MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 The CIPP sewer pipe lining process will occur in phases:

-The CIPP work requires dry conditions to complete, so the schedule may fluctuate due to weather and other factors, including conditions underground, traffic impacts, subcontractor schedules, and availability of materials.
+The CIPP work requires dry conditions to complete, so the schedule may fluctuate due to weather, conditions underground, traffic impacts, subcontractor schedules, and availability of materials.

 You can expect traffic delays, temporary lane closures, on-street parking removal, pedestrian detours, nighttime street closures, and flaggers as needed in the work zones.
 MAX light rail service will not be affected.